google/ctfscoreboard/README.md

 This is a basic CTF Scoreboard, with support for teams or individual competitors, and a handful of other features.

+This a 1.x branch, which is just before a major refactoring.
+Bug fixes may be supported on this branch, but all new features will go into master, which has removed categories in favor of tags.

 Copyright 2018 Google, Inc.
 This is not an official Google product.